section-engineering-education/engineering-education/articles/spring-data/index.md

     - `EnumType.ORDINAL` stores the enum values as integers i.e. `EASY` as 1, `HARD` as 3 while `EnumType.STRING` stores the values as string i.e. `EASY` as EASY.

 ### Conclusion
 Now that you have learned how to model the database using Spring Data JPA, implement the JPA repositories, and then create a REST controller for our recipe application.
-Source code for the application can be found [here](https://github.com/paulodhiambo/recipe)
+Source code for the application can be found [here](https://github.com/paulodhiambo/recipe).

-Happy coding
+Happy coding!

+---
+Peer Review Contributions by: [Peter Kayere](/engineering-education/authors/peter-kayere/)